Pontoco/fbx-sanitizer/README.md

  - **Contains Normals**: Verifies all meshes contain normals.
 Unity's 'calculate normals' is not great -- it's much better to use your modeling program.
  - **Is Binary**: Verifies the file is saved in the FBX Binary format.
 (Blender can't open ASCII files)
  - **Bounding Box**: Verifies any given mesh is not massive or tiny.
 This can cause "Generate Lightmap UVs" in Unity to fail.
+ - **No Scale Compensation**: Maya animations use Scale Compensation by default.
+Unity (or any other tool) doesn't support this attribute.

 ## Usage
 ```